 - Watch for areas/objects that can hold water and support mosquito breeding, such as birdbaths, clogged gutters or flower pots.

-- Wear long-sleeved shirts and pants or use an EPA-registered, skin applied insect repellent.
+- Wear long-sleeved shirts and pants or use an EPA-registered, skin-applied insect repellent.
 Follow the product label instructions, reapplying as directed.
-Adults should spray insect repellent onto their own hands and then apply to a child’s face.
+Adults should spray insect repellent onto their own hands and then apply it to a child’s face.

 - In grassy, brushy or wooded areas where ticks live, be sure to wear light colored clothing so ticks are easier to spot for removal.
 Tuck long pant legs into socks for added protection.
 Frequently check clothing and body for ticks to find them before they bite.

 - Apply EPA-registered insect repellent approved as effective against ticks when on hiking trails and in woods or other areas likely to have ticks.

 - When ticks bite, they can remain attached to the skin for a period of time.
 Properly remove ticks by using tweezers and grasping the tick at the point of attachment.
 Then, wash with soap and water and apply antibiotic ointment.
 Monitor for any signs or symptoms of illness, as several can be transmitted to people through their bite.

 Warmer temperatures in the summer can create a risk for food-borne illnesses.
 Learn more.

 Some infants can get botulism when the germs get into their digestive tracts, grow and produce a toxin.